cta-observatory/protopipe/docs/usage/use_grid.rst

 Preliminary operations
 ^^^^^^^^^^^^^^^^^^^^^^

-1. Get a proxy with ``dirac-proxy-init``
+1. get a proxy with ``dirac-proxy-init``
-2. Choose the simulation production that you want to work on (this is reported e.g. in the CTA wiki)
+2. choose the simulation production that you want to work on (this is reported e.g. in the CTA wiki)
 3. use ``cta-prod-dump-dataset`` to obtain the original lists of simtel files for each particle type
 4. use ``protopipe-SPLIT_DATASET`` to split the original lists depending on the chosen analysis workflow